crweiner/hacktoberfest-swag-list/docs/list.md

 # The List of Companies Offering Unique Swag - Hacktoberfest 2023

-## Hacktoberfest is about making meaningful contributions to open source projects.
+## Hacktoberfest is about making meaningful contributions to open-source projects.
 SPAM for the sake of swag will not be tolerated

 First, [sign up for Hacktoberfest 2023 by clicking this link](https://hacktoberfest.com/) Then, [read about how to participate in a meaningful way in the FAQ](https://hacktoberfest.com/participation/).